wompbreaker/road-lane-detection/README.md

 # Save the undistorted image
 cv.imwrite(config.UNDISTORTED_IMAGE_PATH, undistorted_image)
 ```
+The final output of step 2 is an undistorted image with its Region of Interest:

 ![Undistorted With ROI][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.